 The history of the Yorkshire Dales and Swaledale in particular can be best seen in Gunnerside Gill.
-The old workings are prominent on the walk and charcterise each step.
+The old workings are prominent on the walk and characterise each step.
 It is a walk with a difference.

-The valley puts into perspective how different life was in years gone past when industry rather than tourism or sheep farming was dominant.
-Hundreds of workers lived in Swaledale and trekked up Gunnerside Gill to work in the lead mines; pulling out the lead ore which was then crushed in the buildings within the valley before being transported to the local factories for smelting.
-Peat was cut for burning in the kilns, reservoirs built and burst in order to blast areas of hillside to reveal the naked ore, buildings for storage and supervisors and mines, originally just dug out and from the late 19th century hewed by compressed air drills.
+The valley puts into perspective how different life was in years gone past when industry rather than tourism and sheep farming was dominant.
+Hundreds of workers lived in Swaledale and trekked up Gunnerside Gill to work in the lead mines.
+On arrival they dug out the lead ore which was then crushed in the buildings within the valley.
+Finally the ore was transported to the local factories for smelting.
+Peat was cut for burning in the kilns.
+Nearby reservoirs were built and burst in order to blast areas of hillside to reveal the naked ore.
+In addition there are buildings for storage and supervisors and mines, originally just dug out and from the late 19th century hewed by compressed air drills.

 All of these are laid out on the walk as if it was a history lesson.
 I could clearly visualise the workers in action as I walked the valley.
 Additionally the walk took me through a lovely area of regenerated woodland just out of Gunnerside village which gives no clue of what is yet to come.
-I took an adventurous and for 1/2 a mile trackless return over the moors to the east.
-I enjoyed it, particularly the views over Swaledale and the mining before the moor but it is possible to head on to western rim of the valley for an easy return.
+I took an adventurous and for half a mile trackless return over the moors to the east.
+I enjoyed it, particularly the views over Swaledale and the mining remains before crossing the moor.
+However it is possible to head on to western rim of the valley for an easy return.

 Rogan’s Seat (one of the Dales 30) can be reached by Gunnerside Gill but is hard graft.
 I have recently climbed the mountain from Keld and it is an absolute pleasure…compared to this way.

 The history of Gunnerside Gill walk is one of the best 20 walks in the Yorkshire Dales.